 With a massive seating capacity of up to 50,000 people, colosseum is arguably the best architecture of ancient Rome.
-What’s more amazing about colosseum facts is that such huge spectators could make a quick exit within just 3 minutes.
+What’s more amazing about colosseum facts for kids is that such huge spectators could make a quick exit within just 3 minutes.
 Indeed, it was no small feat of Roman engineering.
 Located at the heart of Rome, the colosseum stood the test of time while its ruins reminds us of some of the ingenious ways in which romans constructed buildings.
 It was the largest amphitheater ever built which explains why it still stands as one of the greatest icons of the roman empire.

 Now let’s go back in time and dive right into the roman colosseum history!